nexusformat/definitions/manual/source/niac.rst

 .. [#]
-    For more details about the NIAC constitution, procedures, and meetings, refer to the NIAC wiki page: http://wiki.nexusformat.org/NIAC
+    For more details about the NIAC :index:`constitution`, procedures, and meetings, refer to the NIAC wiki page: http://wiki.nexusformat.org/NIAC
     The members of the NIAC may be reached by email: nexus-committee@nexusformat.org